nextleap-project/countermitm/source/online-cc.rst

 for the recipients of the email and itself.

-Due to the privacy preserving nature of claim chains these keys will not be revealed to anyone else.
+Due to the privacy preserving nature of claim chains these keys will not be revealed to anyone else even if if the block data is publically accessible.

 Goals
 -----